 - Prepare and maintain records and reports of plan checking procedures.

-- Prepare written reports, documentation and correspondences.
+- Prepare written reports, documentation and correspondence.

 - Obtain and track information in the county’s permit data base, which may be accessed from the office or remotely.